Cadecraft/sheatfish/README.md

 ## Installation

 1. Download this source code
-2. Build using `cargo`
+2. Build using `cargo` (`cargo build` or `cargo install --path .` in the directory)

 Executable binaries will be added to a release eventually.

-Sheatfish should work on all major platforms, but has currently only been tested in Windows 10 and Debian.
+Sheatfish should work on all major platforms, but has currently only been tested in Windows 10, Debian (WSL2), and Arch (WSL2).
+Some rendering issues have been encountered when testing in tmux.

 ## Commands (in command prompt mode)